 Make sure everything has a place.
 Otherwise, it will not be put away.
 This has taken me a long time to learn!
 Scissors, tape, glue, pencils – they all need designated homes in your school space.

 So make sure your room is organized neatly.

 Stationary for Your Homeschool Room

 You’ll need some simple stationery to get you started.
-Except for having to get name labels for every rubber and pencil, you don’t want to go missing, the supplies you’ll need are similar to the ‘back-to-school’ items most parents purchase.
+Except for getting name labels for every rubber and pencil you don’t want to go missing, the supplies you’ll need are similar to the ‘back-to-school’ items most parents purchase.
 These include:

 - a stapler with staples,

 - a box or two of printer paper,

 - lined paper books for essay-writing,